jeanslack/Videomass-presets/README.md

 * Launch the [Videomass](https://jeanslack.github.io/Videomass/) application.
 * Go to the menu bar > tools, then click on "Download the latest presets" .
 * Open the folder where you chose to download the presets, then extract the tarball.
-* From the Videomass Home panel click on the big Presets Manager button and drag some audio/video files (one is enough).
-* Click the Next button on the toolbar to switch on Presets Manager panel.
+* Go to the Presets Manager panel.
 * On the left side of the Presets box, click on the "Import preset" button or the "Import group" button and follow the instructions that appear.
 * The new presets should appear in the drop-down menu.